Censorship in Turkey: Pro-governmental "Pool Media"

 During its 12-year rule, the ruling AKP has gradually expanded its control over media.
 Today, numerous newspapers, TV channels and internet portals also dubbed as Yandaş Medya ("Partisan Media") or Havuz Medyası ("Pool Media") continue their heavy pro-government propaganda.
 Several media groups receive preferential treatment in exchange for AKP-friendly editorial policies.
 Some of these media organizations were acquired by AKP-friendly businesses through questionable funds and processes.

 Leaked telephone calls between high ranking AKP officials and businessmen indicate that government officials collected money from businessmen in order to create a "pool media" that will support AKP government at any cost.
 Arbitrary tax penalties are assessed to force newspapers into bankruptcy—after which they emerge, owned by friends of the president.
-According to a recent investigation by Bloomberg, Erdoğan forced a sale of the once independent daily Sabah to a consortium of businessmen led by his son-in-law.
+According to an investigation by Bloomberg, Erdoğan forced a sale of the once independent daily Sabah to a consortium of businessmen led by his son-in-law.